Why you need to track product prices on Amazon?

 2. Sale price

 It is logically the sale price of the product.
-It is displayed in 2 places as you can see on the screenshot.
+It can be displayed in different places as you can see on the screenshot.

 In some cases, Amazon present different prices for the item.